International Airline Licences—Introduction

 Wet or damp-lease arrangements

-Airline applicants proposing to use wet or damp-leased aircraft to conduct scheduled international air services must provide the Department of Infrastructure and Regional Development with the following information:
+Airline applicants proposing to use wet or damp-leased aircraft to conduct scheduled international air services must provide the department with the following information:

 - a declaration that they intend to use wet or damp-leased aircraft to conduct proposed services;